supergravity/enochnotsocool.github.io/_posts/2016-08-15-ItoCMSSW02EDMFirstLook.md

 ```
 Type       Module     Label      Process
 -------------------------------------------
-double     "myprod"   "myrand"   "Dummy"
+double     "myprod"   "Gauss"    "Dummy"
+int        "myprod"   "Poisson"  "Dummy"
 ```
 The first column is the C++ type needed to read the variable.
 The last three strings are related with how this variable was produced.
 You can think of it as three magic strings that allows you to acces the variable.
 This dummy file isn't very interesting.
-It just contains a single `double` variable.
-The outputs of a standard edm files is much more interesting:
+Each event contains a `double` variable that is generated according to a Gaussian distribution and an `int` generated according to a Possion distribution.
+The outputs of a standard `EDM` files is much more interesting:

 ```
 Type                                  Module                      Label             Process